ChristianOrr/feature-attribution-methods-jax/README.md

 ### Class Activation Mapping (CAM)

-Global average pooling is applied to a convolutional layer to extract a vector of weights.
+Global average pooling is applied to a convolutional layer (can be any convolutional layer in the network) to extract a vector of weights.
 The weights are then multiplied by the filters of the convolutional layer.
 The weighted filters are then summed up to get the saliency map.

 #### Requirements:
  - Classification Model: A convolutional neural network.